lorforlinux/docs.beagleboard.io/boards/pocketbeagle2/03-design-and-specifications.rst

 =========

-The TLV62595 is a high-efficiency, synchronous step-down converter that provides a stable 3.3V power supply to various components on the PocketBeagle2.
+The TLV62595 is a high-efficiency, synchronous step-down converter that provides a stable 3.3V power supply to various components on PocketBeagle 2.
 It features a wide input voltage range, low quiescent current, and excellent transient response, making it suitable for powering sensitive electronics and ensuring reliable operation.